madhurinannapuraju/Madhu_API-Repo/README.md

 **To See the Basic scripting done on these API's** Open the Collection
 Click on the API's & navigate to Scripts
+**I HAVE UPLOADED An ADDITIONAL ZIP FILE WHICH HAS A VIDEO FILE IN IT WHICH WILL SHOWCASE HOW TO RUN THE COLLECTION**